alexander-close/multinational-retail-data-centralisation168/README.md

 ## Outline of the project

-The purpose of this code is to scrape date from a number of distinct data sources and centralise everything onto a single RDBMS after cleaning.
+The purpose of this code is to scrape data from a number of distinct legacy sources and centralise everything onto a single RDBMS after cleaning.

-Specifically, data is to be ingested from a PDF file (containing credit card informtion)in an AWS S3 bucket, from an AWS RDS database (where legacy user information can be found), and from an URL address (physical store information) to be access via an API.
+Specifically, data is to be ingested from a PDF file (containing credit card information) in an AWS S3 bucket, from an AWS RDS database (where legacy user information can be found), and from an URL address (physical store information) to be accessed via an API.

-When the data is extracted and converted into Pandas DataFrame format it is then cleaned, before being sent to a database management system operated by the user.
+When the data is extracted and converted into Pandas DataFrame format it is then cleaned before being sent to a local database management system operated by the user.

-### Installations needed:
+### Dependencies:

 `pandas`
 &nbsp; `tabula`